 Texas is the second-largest American state next to Alaska in terms of land area, and as such, there’s almost no limit to what attractions you can enjoy and experience while you’re visiting the Lone Star State.
 Everything seems to be bigger in Texas, including the number of scenic spots and landmarks you should visit while you’re in the area.
-So check out our sampling of Texas road trip destinations now!
+So, keep reading the best Texas road trip destinations now!

 Before you set off for your Texas road trip, it would be wise to plan your itinerary so you won’t be overwhelmed by all of the places that beg to be visited while in the state.
 Here are some of the most recommended tourist attractions that you must see as you embark on your Texas driving tour.

 This Texas road trip destinations guide helps you to have an amazing vacation.
 If you are a tourist, book your vacation rentals at Rental Trader and enjoy your tour.